CeS-3/pwn.hust.college/README.md

 Because Dojo does not support external access via IP, we need to use the host's nginx for port forwarding (which also conveniently allows for domain configuration).

 > [!NOTE]
 > In the current case, we use a fake IP: 10.10.10.10 as a reference.
+You can change this fake IP with your own IP.
-> If you need to configure HTTPS, then you only need to remove the '#' comment symbol.
+> If you need to configure HTTPS and domain name, please remove the '#' comment symbol.
+The default SSL certificate and certificate key are respectively stored as `/etc/nginx/certs/pwn.hust.college.cert.pem` and `/etc/nginx/certs/pwn.hust.college.key.pem`.

 ```sh
 echo 'server {